wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    Mouse actions are needed.

 1. Drag-and-drop the Import Data step onto the top of the (blank) designer canvas.
-1. On the canvas, double-click on "Import data" for its menu on the right.
-1. Open the "Data source" dropdown to select "URL via HTTP".
+1. In menu that appears on the right, open the "Data source" dropdown to select "URL via HTTP".
 1. Copy and paste the URL to <a href="#CreateMLData">created data (above)</a>, such as this:

    https://raw.githubusercontent.com/cloudacademy/azure-lab-artifacts/master/intro-to-azure-ml/tweets.csv